web4more/html-simple-dialogs/README.md

 the tests, you can run `npm test`.
 Note that the demo script is only run in non-CI environments from `npm test`.
 It's recommended to run `npm test` before commiting or pushing changes.
 It also formats your code with Prettier!

-We currently don't publish `.d.ts` types due to [qmhc/vite-plugin-dts#194].
-But...
-These types _should_ be available by default in the `DOM` lib, since they match the default browser implementation!
-If you can solve this `.d.ts` problem, please! 🙏 Open a PR!

 📚 For more information about how this package works and more dev-focused docs, check out [the wiki]!